 Garland attended Harvard College after high school, quickly rising to the top of his class and graduating summa cum laude with a bachelor's degree in Social Studies in 1974.
 He then set his sights on law school, became an editor for the Harvard Law Review and graduated with a Juris Doctor from Harvard Law in 1977.

-Following his matriculation, Garland clerked for Judge Henry Friendly of the United States Court of Appeals for the Second Circuit and U.S. Supreme Court Justice William J. Brennan, Jr. In 1979, Garland was tapped for a position as Special Assistant U.S. Attorney General for the U.S. Department of Justice.
-He served in this capacity until 1981, then entered private practice at Arnold & Porter in Washington, D.C., where his responsibilities included the supervising the prosecution of the Oklahoma City bombing and UNABOM cases.
-For his efforts, he was named as a partner to the firm in 1985.
+Following his matriculation, Garland clerked for Judge Henry Friendly of the United States Court of Appeals for the Second Circuit and U.S. Supreme Court Justice William J. Brennan Jr. In 1979, Garland was named special assistant to the U.S. attorney general for the U.S. Department of Justice.
+He served in this capacity until 1981, when he entered private practice at Arnold & Porter in Washington, D.C.
+Garland was named partner in 1985, and after leaving in 1989 to serve as an assistant U.S. attorney for the District of Columbia, he briefly returned to Arnold & Porter in 1992.

 Garland joined the Criminal Division of the U.S. Department of Justice as deputy assistant attorney general in 1993.
 Promoted to principal associate deputy attorney general, he supervised the prosecution of Timothy McVeigh and Terry Nichols for the Oklahoma City bombing, as well as Ted Kaczynski in the Unabomber case.
 He was nominated to the U.S. Court of Appeals for the District of Columbia in 1995, although he wasn't confirmed until being renominated in 1997.

 Garland continues to serve on the U.S. Court of Appeals, but he came to national attention when he was considered a possible candidate for the U.S. Supreme Court vacancy when Justice John Paul Stevens retired in 2010.
 Following the death of Justice Antonin Scalia in 2016, President Obama nominated Garland to the Supreme Court.